 More Comments on Leveraged ETFs

 In this strategy, you would short sell the short and the long end of a pair.
-You would set some sort of a limit on the long side of the pair – remember markets can only fall to zero, but they can go as high as they like.
-Set your limit at a point where the opposite fund would have gone to zero, and reevaluate it often to avoid the problem described in this post.
+Set some sort of limit on the long side – remember markets can only fall to zero.
+(They can go as high as they like.)

 If you really want to make money off these products – take JT’s advice and start a financial company to issue these ETFs.
 The average investor should stay well away from these money traps… although it’s possible there is a systemic risk building.

 Want even more reason to avoid them?
 Read about the decline of $XIV, a short volatility fund.